 This is not about trying to catch a falling knife and buy stocks up because they are cheap.
 This is about positioning yourself proactively and more importantly flexibly to deal with things.

-In the first instance, as a forecaster, if you guessed it right, that the market was going to fall, did you buy protection or perhaps hedge?
+In the first instance, as a forecaster, if you guessed it right, that the market is going to fall, did you buy protection or perhaps hedge?
 If not, shame!

 How about your portfolio?
 Did you shift around some of your holdings?